Kovner/TCC_APIs/README.md

 Tableau Conference Sample Application
 =========

+#####This branch has been modified to work work Tableau Server 9 ONLY - it will not work against 8.x

 This is sample code, and is not supported by Tableau.
 Please be kind and don't call Technical Support for help - they don't know what this is!

 What does it do?